Your browser version is no longer supported, so you may experience issues while using this site.

 If you’re not an AAMI customer yet, all you have to do is select the ridesharing box when getting an online quote.

 - Car insurance covers you didn’t know you had

 - Car maintenance and servicing 101 – a beginner’s guide

 - Number plate theft: is your car protected?

 The information is intended to be of a general nature only.
 We do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.
 Insurance is issued by AAI Limited ABN 48 005 297 807 AFSL 230859 (AAI) trading as AAMI.
-Any advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
+Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
 Please read the relevant Product Disclosure Statemen before you make any decision regarding this product.
 The Target Market Determination is also available.